DavidNJoiner/optim/README.md

 Just a repo to store some python tools I'm occasionally using.

-Partitioning:
+##Partitioning:

-Takes a wall length A and B as well as a minimum furniture door length to fill those length.
+Takes two walls of lengths A and B as well as a unit's door width.

-Finds the optimum door width to cover those two length with a minimum difference between the door width on A and the door width on B.
+Finds the optimum door width to cover the lengths A and B with a minimal difference between the door widths.